 SLVRLAKE burst onto the scene in 2018, with their luxurious take on California-made denim.
-They call their aesthetic “premium vintage”, using indigo-dyed denim to create flattering designs that quickly gained a cult following amongst the likes of Selena Gomez, Emilia Clarke and Blake Lively (the latter was wearing the brands’ wide-leg blush jeans in her viral ‘photoshopped’ Instagram post last month).
+They call their aesthetic “premium vintage,” using indigo-dyed denim to create flattering designs that quickly gained a cult following among the likes of Selena Gomez, Emilia Clarke, Irina Shayk and Blake Lively (the latter was wearing the brand’s wide-leg blush jeans in her viral ‘photoshopped’ Instagram post last month).